patelvivekdev/patelvivekdev/README.md

 ### Hi there 👋 Welcome to world 🌍 of ML
-  > I am vivek patel, a web developer with ♥ in photography 📸.
-Also AI/ML enthusiast as well.
+  > I am vivek patel, A web developer ♥ in photography 📸.
+Also AI/ML enthusiasts as well.

 ## About me
 I’m currently student at SVIT vasad.<br>